Children of Troubled Times: Plot

 A young poet Xin Baihe flees Shanghai with his friend, Liang.
 Liang soon joins the resistance against the Japanese invaders, but Xin chooses to pursue a relationship with a glamorous and westernized widow in Qingdao.

 After hearing that Liang has been killed, however, Xin has a change of heart and rushes to join the war effort.

 Communist themes

-The film was a strong communist production, produced by the Diantong Film Company and based on a story by Tian Han, a Communist Party member since 1932.
+The film was a strong communist production, produced by the Diantong Film Company and based on a story by Tian Han, a Chinese Communist Party (CCP) member since 1932.
 Tian was arrested by the Nationalists shortly after it was released.
-In addition, it starred Yuan Muzhi, who would join the Communists in 1940 and had music by the Communist composer Nie Er.
+In addition, it starred Yuan Muzhi, who would join the CCP in 1940 and had music by the communist composer Nie Er.

 The story itself, with its tale of a wealthy man who learns to abandon the decadence of Western culture for self-sacrifice, was also a common theme among leftist films of the period.